-- Managed Enhanced Treatment Systems (with OSSP) (Level 6) Level 6 is for an enhanced treatment system which is receiving annual maintenance and reporting by an OSSP. - Enhanced Treatment Systems (No OSSP) (Level 3) Level 3 is for systems where there is no OSSP and/or the service contract and reporting has lapsed.
-These require a higher level of County oversight. - Nonconforming OWTS (Level 4) \$ 101.00 Level 4 is for a conventional system that does not fully meet the standards for disposal area and requires inspection every three years.
+- Managed Enhanced Treatment Systems (with OSSP) (Level 6) \$167.00 Level 6 is for an enhanced treatment system which is receiving annual maintenance and reporting by an OSSP. - Enhanced Treatment Systems (No OSSP) (Level 3) \$501.00 Level 3 is for systems where there is no OSSP and/or the service contract and reporting has lapsed.
+These require a higher level of County oversight and enforcement to require compliance with OSSP requirements. - Nonconforming OWTS (Level 4) \$101.00 Level 4 is for a conventional system that does not fully meet the standards for disposal area and requires inspection every three years.
 This includes Low Flow Systems and Nonconforming Interim Systems - Limited Expansion OWTS (Level 5) No Charge Level 5 systems substantially meet all standards except for expansion area.